JanBaig/TDOP-Parser/README.md

 This program can successfully parse and evaluate a given expression in accordance to a predefined set of precedence rules.

 ## Example
-In accordance to BEDMAS, the input expression `2 * 10 / 5 - 1 + 4` can be parsed and evaluated to:
+In accordance to BEDMAS, the input expression `2 * 10 / 5 - 1 + 4` can be successfully parsed and evaluated.
+The following is the output:
 ```
 > 2 * 10 / 5 - 1 + 4